Circuit Technology Center 22 Parkridge Road

 Limitations

-The ability of solvent-based cleaning solutions to remove flux residue containing polyglycols should be assessed since not all solvent-based cleaning solutions will remove polyglycols.
+Solvent-based cleaning solutions' ability to remove flux residue containing polyglycols should be assessed, since not all solvent-based cleaning solutions will remove polyglycols.

-A deionized water rinse should follow IPA/DI cleaning, except that a water rinse for double-sided circuit boards with plated through holes may not be required.
+A deionized water rinse should follow IPA/DI cleaning, except that a water rinse may not be required for double-sided circuit boards with plated through holes.

 Potable (drinking) water should not be used as a final rinse due to the potential of contaminating the circuit board assembly with chlorine, fluorine, and halides.

 When automated cleaning is used for assemblies that have been conformally coated, it is important that the cleaning process be compatible with the type of coating used and with any unsealed components.
-The coating should be checked to ensure that the coating will not be degraded by the cleaning process.
+The coating should be checked to ensure the cleaning process will not degrade the coating.

 Minimum Skill Level - Intermediate